philschmid/sagemaker-cdk-samples/README.md

-# AWS CDK Examples - in Python
+# Amazon SageMaker CDK Examples

 This repository contains examples of how to use Amazon SageMaker with the [AWS Cloud Development Kit](https://github.com/awslabs/aws-cdk).